#RHONY Tom D'Agostino Photographed With Older Blonde Missy Yet Again

 While RHONY stars Luann and Tom have said that their parting is friendly, news that Tom is already stepping out with other women is throwing a bit of fuel on the fire.
-One of the main problems that came up on the RHONY reunion was Tom D’Agostino cavorting with Missy, the woman who seems to make an appearance at all of the parties.
+One of the main problems that came up on the RHONY reunion was Tom D’Agostino allegedly cavorting with Missy, the woman who seems to make an appearance at all of the parties.
 Fans of RHONY will remember Missy as the blonde woman flirting with Tom when he said he needed to remove his microphone.
 Well, it seems that Tom and Missy are at the very least hanging out again.

 Cracks started to appear in the facade of the divorce of Luann and Tom when it was revealed that Luann’s kids, Victoria and Noel, didn’t get along with Tom.
 Reportedly, there had even been some yelling and name calling, and Victoria and Noel were not unhappy to see Tom go.
 Sources close to Luann said that Victoria, in particular, was prone to yelling at Tom, and he had started yelling back and using colorful language.

-Note: UPDATE: 3:06 p.m.
-Some sources are disputing whether the woman in the photo is Missy.